I’ve used gel stain here and here and here. Love it.

 We also used the same staining processs on our bathroom shelves above the toilet:![]()

-It feels like we got a new vanity and shelves for a little $8 can of gel stain.
+It feels like we got a new vanity and shelves with a can of gel stain.

 Any questions??
 Have you tried gel stain?